 a budget set of Beatles instruments

-First we look at the legitimate brands.
+First we look at the authorized low cost copies.
 Some are no-longer produced but may be still be found.

 Fender makes Squire line and there are tonnes of Fender look alike knock offs.